GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 everyone.
 To maintain consistency please make sure that your code submitted via Pull Requests complies with these rules:

-- The code must be in english (variable names, comments, documentation...);
+- The code must be in English (variable names, comments, documentation...);
 - The code in `.gs` files must be formatted following the [Javascript Semistandard Style][Javascript semistandard];
 - The text in `.md` files must be formatted following the [Markdown CommonMark